 Increasing the Usage of the Research-Tested Intervention Programs (RTIPs) Website To Support Implementation of Effective Cancer Control

-By Annabelle Uy, MS, Program Analyst, IS Team
+By Annabelle Uy, MS

 Over the years, I have managed the Research-Tested Intervention Programs (RTIPs) website and have continued to be interested in how we can enhance the features for practitioner use of the website.
 The RTIPs website is a searchable database of evidence-based cancer control programs, which launched in 2003.
 It is designed to provide program planners and public health practitioners easy and immediate access to programs tested in research studies; publications of the study findings; and the program products or materials from the studies that may be of use to those considering implementing them within clinical and community settings.

 We have noticed more recently that the usage of the RTIPs website is no longer increasing.
 Our site usage reports indicate the unique visitors and visit trends are lower than they were four years ago.
 We are interested in understanding whether this represents a decrease in interest in using the RTIPs website as a resource tool for evidence-based intervention programs, or if there may be other factors influencing this trend.
 In addition, we have been wondering whether the information provided on the RTIPs website is not as useful to the individuals searching for evidence-based programs as it could be.
 Alternatively, is it possible that there is a lack of awareness of the RTIPs website, and if awareness increased, so would website use?